IBM/universal-connectors/docs/LOGSTASH_9_UPGRADE_LIMITATIONS.md

 ## Overview

-This document outlines the limitations and breaking changes that customers need to be aware of when upgrading from Logstash 8.3.3 to Logstash version 9.3.4 with IBM Security Guardium Universal Connectors.
+This document outlines the limitations and breaking changes that customers need to be aware of when upgrading to **Guardium Data Protection (GDP) version 12.2.3**.

-**IMPORTANT:** Customers upgrading to **Guardium Data Protection (GDP) version 12.2.3** will be automatically upgraded from Logstash 8.3.3 to Logstash 9.3.4.
+**IMPORTANT:** GDP 12.2.3 includes an upgrade from Logstash 8.3.3 to Logstash 9.3.4.
+This Logstash upgrade introduces breaking changes in SSL/TLS configuration parameters that will impact Universal Connector configurations.

+**Who is Impacted:**
+- **Legacy Flow Customers:** Must manually update their Logstash configuration files with the new parameter names
+- **Central Manager Flow Customers (Syslog):** The SSL verification UI option will be removed in GDP 12.2.3.
+SSL connections will default to `ssl_client_authentication => "none"` (no client authentication required)

 ## Breaking Changes in TCP Input Plugin